 Question: Mice ate through some wiring on my car.
 Will my car be covered?
 Is this considered vandalism or malicious malice?
 What about contact with an animal?
 Would my homeowners cover this electrical damage the mice did to my car since it was parked in my driveway at the time?

-Answer: Your car’s damages may be covered, if you have comprehensive coverage on it.
+Answer: Your car’s damages may be covered, if you have comprehensive insurance coverage on it.

 Comprehensive covers damages to your vehicle that are from “other than collision” incidents.
 This may include wiring in your car that a wild animal chewed on and damaged.
 It really depends upon the terms of your specific car insurance policy.